Politics: Approaches

-There are several ways in which approaching politics has been conceptualized.

 Extensive and limited

 Adrian Leftwich has differentiated views of politics based on how extensive or limited their perception of what accounts as 'political' is.
 The extensive view sees politics as present across the sphere of human social relations, while the limited view restricts it to certain contexts.
 For example, in a more restrictive way, politics may be viewed as primarily about governance, while a feminist perspective could argue that sites which have been viewed traditionally as non-political, should indeed be viewed as political as well.
 This latter position is encapsulated in the slogan "the personal is political", which disputes the distinction between private and public issues.
 Politics may also be defined by the use of power, as has been argued by Robert A. Dahl.

 Moralism and realism

 Some perspectives on politics view it empirically as an exercise of power, while others see it as a social function with a normative basis.
-This distinction has been called the difference between political moralism and political realism.
+This distinction has sometimes been called the difference between political moralism and political realism.
 For moralists, politics is closely linked to ethics, and is at its extreme in utopian thinking.
 For example, according to Hannah Arendt, the view of Aristotle was that, "to be political…meant that everything was decided through words and persuasion and not through violence"; while according to Bernard Crick, "politics is the way in which free societies are governed.
 Politics is politics, and other forms of rule are something else."
-In contrast, for realists, represented by those such as Niccolò Machiavelli, Thomas Hobbes, and Harold Lasswell, politics is based on the use of power, irrespective of the ends being pursued.
+In contrast, for realists, who some include figures such as Niccolò Machiavelli, Thomas Hobbes, and Harold Lasswell, the true nature of politics reflects human desire for rule and the aggrandizement of self interests rather than moralism.